Learning Outcomes

 Consequences of breach

-If directors breach their duties, the company may bring proceedings for compensation or to remove the director.
-In certain cases, shareholders (with Court approval) can bring derivative claims on behalf of the company.
+If directors breach their duties, the company may bring proceedings for remedies including injunctions, compensation for loss, or an account of profits.
+Acts may be ratified by disinterested members under s.239.
+In certain cases, shareholders (with court permission) can bring derivative claims on behalf of the company.

 Worked Example 1.2